Sofa-KB/SuperMetroidRandomizer/README.md

 # Super Metroid Item Randomizer

+## Credits

+Link to original randomizer files: https://github.com/tewtal/itemrandomizerweb
+- total#8207
+- foosda#0238
+- Leodox#7931

+*They can be contacted with these usernames on Discord*

 ### Information

 This is a beta version used for testing new patches and item logic, have fun but expect that things can be broken at times.